QIANQIANHU/portfolio-Qianqian/README.md

 ## Setup/Installation Requirements

+Copy repository from GitHub to your computer using Terminal command $ git clone

-Open with browser.
+Open with a browser

+## Support and contact details

+Contact email: huqianqian@ymail.com

 ## Technologies Used

+* HTML
-HTML and CSS
+* CSS

 ### License

+This project is licensed under the MIT License.

 Copyright (c) 2016 **qh**